 At global level, between 2000 and 2015, the number of people aged 60 years or over grew by 67 per cent, from 600 million to 1 billion, and by 2050, the global population of older persons is projected to reach 2 billion [17].
 Particularly in Portugal, the number of people aged 60 and over in 2016 has already exceeded the number of children, adolescents and young adults (age 24 or younger) [15].

 The concept of active aging was created to cope with the emerging demographic changes of the last decades [12].
-This concept is not limited to keeping individuals employed or economically active during old age, but comprises a holistic approach that considers a set of factors contributing to senior's wellbeing, social participation and autonomy.
+This concept is not limited to keeping individuals employed or economically active during old age, but comprises a holistic approach that considers a set of factors contributing to seniors’ wellbeing, social participation and autonomy.

-Increasing human longevity is, by many reasons, something to be celebrated, but it also raises numerous challenges and concerns for developed societies, as it has significant economic impacts on public health systems, pension systems, etc. In order to follow the European Commission guidelines of sustainable development and active ageing [9], governments have been investing in new communication channels to broadcast information about their actions and programs (e.g. health campaigns, calls for participative budgets, income taxes notifications and laws changing alerts).
-However, a large part of the population (mostly seniors due to their low literacy levels [3]) is not reached by these informative contents, since their respective information sources usually require direct searches in the media, such as e-Government portals and institutional videos.
-In this sense, many solutions have been developed to to promote seniors’ wellbeing and autonomy, such as the following iTV services.
+Increasing human longevity is, by many reasons, an achieve to be celebrated, but it also raises numerous challenges and concerns for developed societies, as it has significant economic impacts on public health systems (tenho sempre dúvidas sobre este impacto pq ha estudos q demonstram que isto não é assim tão linear: tlvz valesse a pena colocar aqui alguma ref para sustentar isto), retirement systems, etc. In order to follow the European Commission guidelines of sustainable development and active ageing [9], governments have been investing in new communication channels to broadcast information about their actions and programs (e.g. health campaigns, calls for participative budgets, income taxes notifications and laws changing alerts).
+However, a large part of the population (mostly seniors due to their low literacy levels [3] (isto é em PT ou genérico?) is not reached by these informative contents, since their respective information sources usually require a proactive action such as direct searches in e-Government portals.
+In this sense, many solutions have been developed to promote seniors’ wellbeing and autonomy, such as the following iTV services. [não percebi o sentido desta frase]Eu tb nao

 Interactive TV services